 Pollen, dust, sea salt, or pollution - if it’s in the air, it’ll eventually end up on your panels.
-And as a solar owner or solar care-taker, you know that what stands in the sun’s way of your panels stands in the way of your electricity savings.
+And as a solar owner, you know that what stands in the sun’s way of your panels stands in the way of your electricity savings.

 Whether you’re a weekend warrior looking to maximize the payback of your system or you’re playing it safe by hiring a professional, you want to make sure your panels are properly taken care of.

 But when it comes to cleaning your solar panels, you’re probably better off saving your time and money.

 While dust and dirt settling on your panels is unavoidable, thankfully, so is rain.
 Even just a mild and short rain shower will do a sufficient job of cleaning the grime off your panels and will have them performing at their full potential with no effort or money spent.

 This is backed by a University of San Diego study where researchers looked at how much energy production was lost due to dust and grime each month during the summer drought.
 They found that in nearly every situation, hiring a professional to clean your panels is not worth the cost.
 There are, however, a few exceptions to this.